 Other studies have found that other nuts, such as almonds, had a similar effect.

 Snack on plain pistachios, toss them into salads, or blend them into pestos.
-Unsalted nuts are more healthful.
+Unsalted nuts are more healthful and available to purchase online.

 Foods to avoid